cdhowe/JT-Mapper/README.md

 * **Handling long and unusual callsigns**: The program callsign parser is pretty ad-hoc, and doesn't really understand extended callsigns.
 It muddles through, but it could do better.
 * **Overplotting**: If you hear many calls at once, they by necessity will overwrite each other on the map.
 You can reduce this by reducing the number of lines of log you process each run, but the program doesn't make any effort to avoid the issue.
 * **The map isn't a proper projection**: R is happy to do map projections, but doing them with a high resolution isn't very fast.
 Instead of slowing down the plotting for the prettiest plot, I simply plot latitude and longitude using a rectangular grid.
 As a result, many of the countries and continents are distorted from their actual shapes and areas.
+* **The program doesn't decode WSPR yet** . `JT-Mapper` will currently map anything it sees in the your ALL.TXT log that it recognizes, but WSPR transmissions are logged in a different file, and I'd like to color code and facet the maps according to band.
+That's a future project.

 I'm sure there are many more bugs; feel free to clone this repository and fix issues that bother you.
 And by all means, let me know if you modify the code to do nifty new things or to work better on other platforms.
 I can be reached at: